seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 ![](Figures/camembert_true.pdf){width=33%}
 ![](Figures/camembert_init.pdf){width=33%}
 ![](Figures/simplegrad.pdf){width=33%}
 : Camembert velocity true and initial model with sources (red dots), receivers (green dots) locations and the FWI gradient for 21 source locations, where each shot is recorded by 101 receivers located on the right-hand side of the model.
 The initial model used to compute the predicted data and gradient is a constant velocity model with the background velocity of the true model.
-This result can be reproduced by running the script **`adjoint_gradient.ipynb`**.
+This result can be reproduced by running the script **`adjoint_modeling.ipynb`**.

-{++This gradient can then be used for a simple gradient descent as illustrated in the notebook.
+{++This gradient can then be used for a simple gradient descent as illustrated at the end of the notebook.
 After each update a new gradient is computed for the new velocity model until sufficient decrease of the objective or chosen number of iteration is reached.
 More advanced algorithm will be described in the third part of this tutorial serie.++}
 ## Conclusions

 The gradient of the FWI objective function is computed by solving adjoint wave-equations and summing the point-wise product of forward and adjoint wavefields over all time steps.
 Using [Devito], the adjoint wave-equation is set up in a similar fashion as the forward wave-equation, with the main difference being the (adjoint) source, which is the residual between the observed and predicted shot records.
 The FWI gradient is computed as part of the adjoint time loop and implemented by adding its symbolic expression to the stencil for the adjoint propagator.
 With the ability to model shot records and compute gradients of the FWI objective function, we will demonstrate how to set up more advanced gradient-based algorithms for FWI in the next part.